Meme1079/PsychWiki/PsychWiki_Source/Lua Coding Docs/Basics of Coding.md

 ## Conditional Statements
 These are a type of control structure that specifies whether or not to execute the block code.
 They are the most common control structures to use.
 There are only 3 if-else statements: the `if`, `else`, `elseif` statements.

-Conditional statements are a type of control statement that determines whether or not to execute the block code and returns `true`.
-They are the most common control structures to use; Lua only has 3 conditional statements, which are `If`, `Else`, and `ElseIf` statements.

 ### If Statement
 The If statement checks the condition if it's `true` or not.
 They are define with the `if` keyword followed by the specified condition to execute the statement with the `then` keyword.